Insights VAT

 Zero-rated supplies count toward your taxable turnover too.
 This is the one people get wrong.
 A zero-rated supply is still a taxable supply; it is simply taxed at 0%.
 Exports of goods and services outside the GCC, certain international transport, and some specific categories fall here.
 Because they are taxable supplies, they push you toward the AED 375,000 line even though you charge no output VAT on them.
 A business that exports almost everything and charges 0% on nearly every invoice can still be legally obliged to register — a genuinely counter-intuitive result until you internalise that “zero-rated” means “taxed at zero”, not “outside the tax”.

 Exempt supplies are the opposite.
-Certain financial services, residential property (after the first supply), bare land and local passenger transport are exempt, and exempt supplies do not count toward the mandatory registration threshold.
-A business dealing mainly in exempt supplies can therefore sit below the line even with substantial revenue.
+Certain financial services, residential property after the first supply, bare land and local passenger transport are exempt under Article 46 of the VAT Law, and exempt supplies do not count toward the mandatory registration threshold in the UAE.

 The exception for zero-rated-only businesses